dollyye/SQL-Hawaii-Climate/README.md

-# Precipitation and Climate Analysis on Hawaii
+# Precipitation and Temperature Analysis on Hawaii
 # Climate API created using Flask